 In 2019, this spectacular portrait of James Adam by Antonio Zucchi was bought jointly by the National Galleries of Scotland and Victoria and Albert Museum in London, with additional support from the Art Fund.

-The painting, which was on display at the Scottish National Portrait Gallery during the summer of 2019, can now be viewed at the V&A’s impressive Neoclassicism galleries, where it will remain until its scheduled return to Edinburgh in early 2021.
+The painting, which was on display at the Scottish National Portrait Gallery during the summer of 2019, can now be viewed at the V&A’s impressive Neoclassicism galleries, where it will remain until its return to Edinburgh.

 The picture is well worth a careful look, because it is crammed with fascinating details that tell us a great deal about James Adam and the world he lived and worked in.
 In this blog I’m going to introduce the painting and explore the symbolism of some of these details.